 The one exception to the ‘no major upgrades’ philosophy of LRAUV System research and development is a series of investments needed to make the software more supportable and usable.
 The current code is very ‘tight’ in the sense that the combination of complex code running on a power efficient, minimalist processor, make code modification an expert only activity.
 MBARI has made a major step forward in opening the code by introducing an additional processor to the platform known as “backstreet driver.”
 This is a strategy used at WHOI, as a similar strategy was successfully used to make the REMUS vehicles more readily adaptable to new capabilities as part of aquaculture and oil detection surveys.
 In Program Year 7, the research team has programmed code activities to introduce the necessary software “hooks” (dedicated points of integration) in order to make the “back-seat driver” functional, and to create a simulator that will allow testing of vehicle software on shore.
 Investigators believes the simulation activity will ultimately be extremely useful for the USCG, and consequently have budgeted some experimentation with the use of video game development environments (Unity or Unreal Engine) to support non-programmer interaction with the simulator.

 In order to facilitate DHS S&T and USCG familiarization and participation in LRAUV System tests in Program Year 7, LRAUV System team will provide a test plan that aligns to USCG test protocols in advance of planned major systems and environmental tests for USCG review and feedback prior to commencing tests.
+The test plan will identify and outline permit and notification requirements and provide a suitable timeline.
 As part of transition activities, research team will provide a compilation of LRAUV System test reports which includes data, data analysis, and results separate from Year 7 program reporting.
 Unless otherwise specified, ADAC and LRAUV System team will plan on HQ USCG Project Team as the overall Test Plan approval authority.